Guides Voicemail

 In Settings, you will find two voicemail options:

-• Queue timeout — how many seconds the system rings staff before sending the caller to voicemail.
-You can set this between 30 and 300 seconds.
+• Queue timeout — how many seconds the system rings users before sending the caller to voicemail (30–300 seconds)

-• Max voicemail duration — the longest recording a caller can leave, also between 30 and 300 seconds.
+• Max voicemail duration — the longest recording a caller can leave (30–300 seconds)

 You can also record custom voice prompts for the voicemail greeting in each language your hotline supports.
 If you do not record a custom greeting, the system uses text-to-speech.